arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     microphone plugged in: only silence is captured and playback succeeds but produces no sound.

+The **silence** option can also be used with capture devices on HFP/HSP AG and A2DP source nodes (e.g. when using the faststream codec) because in those cases it is possible that the remote device is not sending any audio even though the transport has been acquired.

 PCM drain and non-blocking operation
 ------------------------------------